 How much your car will cost – especially over the course of ownership – is another essential piece of the purchasing puzzle.
 “You want to make sure the car you’re driving won’t be a big financial burden,” says Sean Scaturro, CERTIFIED FINANCIAL PLANNERTM practitioner and USAA advice director.

-It’s so important that USAA built a tool to determine a car’s affordability.
-And that total cost of a vehicle doesn’t end with the sticker price, of course.
+The total cost of a vehicle doesn’t end with the sticker price, of course.
 You have to factor in monthly payments – unless you pay in cash – insurance, fuel, licensing, titling and maintenance.

 After considering all of this, you might decide new isn’t for you.
 There are plenty of benefits in owning a lightly used car.
 The total cost of ownership is usually more affordable, and depending on how old the vehicle is, it might be just as safe and reliable.